Schema Markup for AI Search: 8 Types to Prioritize

 Based on our audit data from over 500 sites, these are the most common Schema implementation failures:

 Mistake 1: GTM-injected Schema.
-31% of sites in our dataset inject Schema via Google Tag Manager.
-AI crawlers never see it.
+Schema injected via Google Tag Manager or client-side scripts may not be visible to AI crawlers.
 Always server-render your JSON-LD.

 Mistake 2: Missing sameAs links.
-67% of Organization Schema implementations omit the sameAs property entirely, wasting the strongest signal for AI entity recognition.
+Many Organization Schema implementations omit the sameAs property entirely, wasting one of the strongest signals for AI entity recognition.

 Mistake 3: FAQ answers that are too long.
 Answers over 100 words get summarized by AI rather than quoted.
 Keep them at 30-80 words for direct citation.